ResearchComputing/Documentation/docs/clusters/alpine/allocations.md

 Information](https://o365coloradoedu.sharepoint.com/:w:/s/RC-Team/EdKWaQYfHPBAv1IdvFVFvtUBjnUnDfZFHWVII30CGv9OkA?e=cNZwom)
 document.
 You need to be logged into Office365 with your CU Boulder account.
 Step 2: Fill out the [Peak Allocation Request](https://forms.office.com/r/5VtLpiCh01) form.
 You need to be logged into Office365 with your CU Boulder account.
 The last question will ask you to upload your completed Peak Allocation Request Supplementary Information document from step 1.

-Step 3: Look out for messages from our ticketing system.
-A member of User Support will contact you when the proposal is received, during the initial review stages, and when the allocation is ready to use.
+Step 3: Look out for email messages from the CURC ticketing system (rc-help@colordo.edu).
+User Support will contact you when the proposal is received, during the initial review stages, and when the allocation is ready to use.

 Alpine is jointly funded by the University of Colorado Boulder, the University of Colorado Anschutz, Colorado State University, and the